Fibula-MMO/fibula-server/docfx_project/articles/motivation.md

 Back then and there, I decided I was pursuing a career in computer science and tech.
 As is usual, some years after graduating I was absorbed into the workforce and forgot all about OpenTibia and how much I enjoyed this.

 A few years later, in 2016, I was fortunate enough to land a job at Microsoft.
-I’ve been here for almost 4 years now.
+I’ve been here for more than 4 years now.

 ## Motivation
 Reflecting on my past, everything about me having anything to do with programming started off because of OpenTibia.